weilunteo/STYLELAR-Dashboard/README.md

 The folders are organised in the following manner:

 1. [Apps](./apps) - supplier visualisation plots and seller prediction model for the streamlit web dashboard
-2. [Components](./components) - code for seller prediction model and saved models
+2. [Components](./components) - finalised codes for seller prediction model and saved logreg/catboost/xgboost models
 3. [Assets](./data) - supplier and seller datasets
 4. [Notebooks](./notebooks) - initial workings and code to generate bias for target variable 'return' in seller dataset